Why You Need Testimonials and the Easy Way To Get Them

 You know that the testimonials on a sales page for an online course are all going to be shiny with all the praise hands, so maybe they feel a little fake for you.

-• Organizing client feedback all in one place
+• Organizing client and reader feedback all in one place

 • Social proof — showing that people have bought from you and had a great experience